Community Health Needs Assessment

 - Place Based Care

-Our hospital’s commitment to improving the health and well-being of our community will be demonstrated through the deliberate planning of community benefit activities in accordance with the Community Health Improvement Plan (CHIP) which will be posted in Fall 2016.
+Our hospital’s commitment to improving the health and well-being of our community is demonstrated through the deliberate planning of community benefit activities in accordance with the Community Health Improvement Plan (CHIP).

 The 2013 CHNA report is also available for download.